 Few soundbars come with wireless or wired surround sound speakers.
 Soundbars rarely have the capability to connect external speakers that aren't included in the system.
 However, there are ways to add surround sound speakers to any soundbar, but, it's a complicated setup.

-There are a few instances where hooking up a soundbar and surround speakers at the same time, but most solutions will require a jumble of wires.
+There are a few instances where hooking up a soundbar and surround speakers at the same time, like when hooking up to a projector (our tutorial) for instance, but most solutions will require a jumble of wires.
 Here, we explain why using a soundbar with surround speakers might not be the best idea.
 For those who don’t care, we also provide instructions for integrating a soundbar into a surround sound system.

-Some soundbars are built to include additional surround sound speakers.
+Some soundbars are built to include additional surround sound speakers (and connectivity to things like Google Home Minis - our tutorial).
 However, you are limited to very specific additional speakers, there is usually only a single option available.
 Sonos, Bose, and Nakamichi all make surround sound ready soundbars.

 Below is a list of soundbars that are capable of adding surround sound speakers.
 I would definitely suggest one of these units over trying to jerry-rig your own soundbar surround sound setup.